c-braz/scenario/README.md

 # scenario-1
+## Web Server Setup
+1. Download Scenario git project
-Place www files in c:\inetpub\wwwroot\
+2. Use Copy-VMGuestfile to copy the files in www to c:\inetpub\wwwroot\
-`Calc is going to be the software lulz.
+`Calc.exe` is going to be the software renamed